Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 of supported literature are higher than ``--score``.

-**all_results:** Stores the results of all protein-protein interactions (including the low score(`PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_) literatures).
+**all_results:** Stores the results of all protein-protein interactions (including the low score(`PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_) literature).

-Unter "best_results" and "all_results", several files and folders are generated:
+Under "best_results" and "all_results", several files and folders are generated:

 	**Results of searching literatures without assigning a specific strain:** ``$STRAIN_without_strain.csv``.